jgavrilo/Schedule-Helper/README.md

 ## Contributions

-We welcome contributions to Schedule Helper!
+Contributions are welcome to Schedule Helper!
 If you would like to contribute, please follow these steps:

 1. Fork the repository or clone the project on Replit.
 2. Make your changes.
 3. Run `javac -d bin src/main/java/schedule_maker/*.java` to compile the updated Java files.
 4. Submit a pull request with a description of your changes or share the updated Replit project link.

-Thank you for your interest in improving Schedule Helper and supporting ECS 102 - Intro to Computer Science projects!
+Thank you for your interest in improving Schedule Helper and supporting the evolution of school projects!